Skip to main content

 The Zero Friction entities

-Updated over a year ago
+Updated over a week ago

 Introduction

-We identified the following entities:
+We have identified the following entities:

-• Locations and Property groups
+• Locations and Location Groups

 • Meters and consumption

-• Customer
+• Customers

-• Contract
+• Contracts

 • Billing